dsdevries/coding-challange/README.md

 # DSS Code Challenge

 Welcome to the code challenge for web software engineering at Disney Streaming.
-This repo is actually a small web application -- a video player written in React -- and your job is to implement some improvements and features.
-There are several tasks listed below as _Required_, which are the baseline for completing a successful application.
-There are more tasks listed as _Extra_, which are either extra credit or which you may be asked by a hiring manager to choose from.
+This repo is actually a small web application, a video player written in React, and your job is to implement some improvements and features.

+There are several tasks listed below as *Required*, which are the baseline for completing a successful application.
+There are more tasks listed as *Extra*, which are either extra credit or which you may be asked by a hiring manager to complete.

+Feel free to reach out to your point of contact at Disney Streaming with any questions.

 # Steps to Completion